dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

 Idealized geometric shapes are made up of a set of mathematical points which have no size.
-The rendering of these shapes on the display device is usually composed of pixels, which are roughly square, and are specified in “device coordinates”.
+The rendering of these shapes on the display device is usually composed of pixels, which are roughly square, and are specified in "device coordinates".
 Device coordinates are calculated by transforming the user-supplied coordinates by each of the following:

 -  The user-supplied transformation